david3dworld/ArcGIS-Pro-Addin-Tool/README.md

       More details is shown in video link for Ag-analytics HLS servce.

-      if you want to know how to use HLS service on Ag-analytics toolbar of ArcGIS Pro, please refer to the following this Video [[Ag-Analytics HLS-Service Video](https://www.dropbox.com/s/skmu2k7kpf9snq0/HLS%20service%20.mp4?dl=0)]
+      If you want to know how to use HLS service on Ag-analytics toolbar of ArcGIS Pro, please refer to the following this Video [[Ag-Analytics HLS-Service Video](https://www.dropbox.com/s/skmu2k7kpf9snq0/HLS%20service%20.mp4?dl=0)]

    3) How to use DEM service

       The Ag-Analytics® DEM Service API allows for clipping boundaries to the 10 meter USGS DEM map of the United States.